• Home

 The Long Lead Core Rod

 This rod is a musky rod, with the best being St. Croix Musky KD 1910 8-foot; it has a moderate action and bends easily, and it’s easy to catch stripers when the boat rocks or when the fish changes its direction.
-It is a 7 or 8 feet graphite rod with a long mono leader and is easy to hide on salty waters.
+It is a 7 or 8-foot graphite rod with a long mono leader and is easy to hide in salty waters.

 Trolling lures for striped bass fishing